mcbenjemaa/packer-plugin-ionoscloud/.web-docs/README.md

-The ionoscloud plugin allows you to create custom images on the IONOS Compute Engine platform.
+The IONOS Cloud plugin allows you to create custom images on the IONOS Compute Engine platform.

 ## Installation